Sonicaii/VoiceLevelsV3/README.md

 4. Get new bot token from Discord Developer Portal -> Your Application -> Bot -> (Add bot if you don't have one) / get / reset token
 3. Edit .env file or environment variables, setting `DATABASE_URL` to your postgres database (uses ssl connection), `BOT_TOKEN` and `BOT_PREFIX` to your token and preferred default prefix
 4. Enable [privileged intents](https://discord.com/developers/applications/).
 From Your Application -> Bot -> Privileged Gateway Intents, enable `PRESENCE INTENT`, `SERVER MEMBERS INTENT` and `MESSAGE CONTENT INTENT`
-5. Run `init.py` to start bot or `pipenv run init.py` (see below for instructions to run as a service in background)
+5. Run `init.py` to start bot (see below for instructions to run as a service in background)
 6. Invite to your server(s) using this link, with your bot id:<br />
 > `https://discord.com/api/oauth2/authorize?client_id=`**`YOUR_BOT_ID`**`&permissions=2684456000&scope=applications.commands%20bot`<br />Get ID under [applications -> Application ID](https://discord.com/developers/applications/)